 See NTG Benchmarking for a comparison of free-ridership findings from this study to other studies.
-For the purposes of comparison to past Connecticut HES studies, we note that the R4 study had a different NTG approach than the R1983 study, which used the Massachusetts NTG algorithm with a LAM-adjusted scale.
-Due to the similarities in NTG methodology and program design, the Massachusetts values are likely the closest benchmark for the measure-level free-ridership reported in R1983.
+For the purposes of comparison to past Connecticut HES studies, we note that the R4 study had a different NTG approach than the R1983 study, which used the Massachusetts NTG algorithm with a Labeled Affective Magnitude (LAM)-adjusted scale.
 Measure-specific free-ridership values estimated for the HES program are similar to values from the most recent NTG study in Massachusetts.

 Key Findings: Customer Profile

 This section describes the key findings from the analyses used to examine the types of customers that participated and the extent of their participation in all of Connecticut’s residential energy efficiency programs (downstream programs only) from 2017 through 2020.
-The evaluation first analyzed the portfolio as a whole to assess the extent to which all programs are reaching disadvantaged areas.
-More specific analyses of the IE and non-IE programs independently explored additional nuances in program delivery
+The evaluation first analyzed the portfolio as a whole, including single-family and multifamily participants, to assess the extent to which all programs are reaching disadvantaged areas.
+More specific analyses of the IE and non-IE programs independently explored additional nuances in program delivery, including examining single-family and multifamily results separately.

 The profiling process consisted of four major steps: